opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/devops.md

 To make the execution possible, an _Executor_ must be running and reachable, to receive the execution call and forward it to the DevOps tool, properly handling request and response from it.

+<span style="color:red">[WIP - this section describe code that is still evolving]</span>

+In addition to the basic behaviour, it could also have optional interactions with:

+* [Policy Service](../product-plane/policy.md): to optionally validate stage transitions and _Tasks_ and _Activity_ results
+* [Notification services](../utility-plane/notification/index.md): to optionally send policy evaluation events and/or stage transition events

+<span style="color:red">[END WIP]</span>

 A basic description and a how-to guide for execution is available on the module [README.md](https://github.com/opendatamesh-initiative/odm-platform/blob/main/product-plane-services/devops-server/README.md) on GitHub.

 ## Technologies